widroit2024/widroit2024.github.io/index.md

 _6th International Workshop on_
 {: style="text-align: center"}

-_Wireless Sensors and Drones in Internet of Things (Wi-DroIT) 2024_ {: style="text-align: center"}
+_Wireless Sensors and Drones in the Internet of Things (Wi-DroIT) 2024_ {: style="text-align: center"}

 Abu Dhabi, United Arab Emirates